How to run a pipeline on Pipekit

 On your computer, go to the repo you used in the section above.
 Add the

-dag-diamond.yamlfile below, commit the change, and push it to your master branch.
+dag-diamond.yamlfile below, commit the change, and push it to your main branch.

 git add .